Telonko/gta-online-casino-vehicle/README.md

 **What to do**

-``1.
-Execute the script and go back to the game
+1. Execute the script and go back to the game
 2. Get your ass to the wheel.
 3. Do not push "S" button!!!
-Only "E" then "Enter"!!!``
+Only "E" then "Enter"!!!